Olympus E-1 vs Panasonic LX10

 Studio photographers will appreciate that the Olympus E-1 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-1 and LX10 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Panasonic LX10 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-1 and the Panasonic LX10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.